MTXIK/container-monitoring/docs/test-runbook.md

   event type.

 ### TC-BL-027: Demo Manual Recovery Target

+Automated E2E: covered by `e2e/test_monitoring_stack.py` when the demo-targets override is running.

 Purpose: verify the controlled manual stop and recovery flow on a dedicated container instead of the default `target-nginx`.